| ETHIOPIAN REALITY: QUO

 organizations controlled by political parties have tremendous power

+to influence the local population for political purposes.
 The opposition group by accepting the result of the Election of

 2005 could use effectively the Ethiopian parliament as a forum to